cljung/B2C-devdiv/7-graphapi/README.md

 ```powershell
 import-module .\GraphAPI-Helper
 ```
 If you look into the source file of the helper you will see that there are a few low level functions called `Invoke-GraphRestMethodGet`, `Invoke-GraphRestMethodPost`, etc, that handles the actual invokation of the REST APIs.
-Then there are some more function-oriented commands named `New-GraphUSer`, `New-GrapGroup`, etc, who's responsible for creating the correct URL and request payload if it is a POST.
+Then there are some more function-oriented commands named `New-GraphUser`, `New-GrapGroup`, etc, who are responsible for formatting the correct URL and payload if it is a POST request.

 ### Getting an access token
 Getting an access token that you can use is more difficult than you think, because it requires registering an app and finding some interactive way of launching the authorization flow.
 An easy way could also be using `client credentials`, but here I use my own userid and the device login flow.
 In the [helper powershell module](GrapiAPI-Helper.psm1), I have created a command called `Connect-GraphDevicelogin` that acquires and access token for you with your own credentials using the devicelogin flow.
 If you already are loggin to portal.azure.com for your B2C tenant, all you have to do is to paste the device code when asked.
 The device code is automatically put on the clipboard, so all you need to do is to do Ctrl+V and press next.